dockstore/dockstore/_docs/checker-workflows.md

 Notice that the checker parameter file has the same content as the parent parameter file, in addition to having a checker specific parameter.

 #### Output of checker workflow
 To ensure that checking a checker workflow's output can be automated, it is important that the checker workflow produce consistent exit codes.
-We recommend using an exit code of 0 for success and an exit code of not 0 for failures.
+We require using an exit code of 0 for success and an exit code of not 0 for failures.

 We also recommend producing the following two output files containing the stdout and stderr respectively:
 * log.stdout